What are gas heat pumps and how can they save money and energy?

-- Renewable Natural Gas is made from biogas produced from decomposing organic waste and is a carbon neutral energy source.
+- Renewable Natural Gas is made from biogas produced from decomposing organic waste.
 In the future, we expect these units will be able to operate on gas-hydrogen blends, giving customers options for how they can decarbonize their businesses.

 - The option to use gas heat pumps allows business owners to continue using gas in their commercial and industrial operations.
 Moving to an all-electric system can be costly because of the potential infrastructure upgrades that may be needed to handle the increased energy demand.
 Instead, installing a gas heat pump allows our customers to significantly lower their building’s emissions and work towards climate action goals that may require fewer building upgrades than switching to electric systems.